 It’s been a good start to 2017.
-Being able to travel to different places and at the same times teach rural first responder courses to villagers in Dhading district is defiantly exciting .
-Excitement doubled as I finally could save up and get a new lens that I’v been putting into pace these days.
+Being able to travel to different places and at the same time teach rural first responder courses to villagers in Dhading district is defiantly exciting.
+Excitement doubled as I finally could save up and get a new lens that I’ve been putting into place these days.

 Though the schedules were all filled up with teaching the whole day, I did find some time to get pictures of various flora and fauna.
-“What I saw – January 2017” is almost filled with shots of birds with a couple of moth, garden lizard and stick insect being an exception.
-I was able to see a lot of birds like Fulvous-crowned Woodpecker, Siberian Rubythroat, Oriental Magpie Robin, Common Myna, Black-lored Tit, Crested Bunting, Red-vented Bulbul, Dusky Thrush, Black-headed Shrike which I was able to take proper pictures but missed good shots of Scarlet Minivet, Himalayan Bulbul, Blue-throated Barbet, Eurasian Griffon and other birds which I will defiantly make sure to get the next time I get a chance to see them.
+“What I Saw – January 2017” is almost filled with shots of birds with a couple of moths, garden lizards, and stick insects being an exception.
+I was able to see a lot of birds like the Fulvous-crowned Woodpecker, Siberian Rubythroat, Oriental Magpie Robin, Common Myna, Black-lored Tit, Crested Bunting, Red-vented Bulbul, Dusky Thrush, Black-headed Shrike which I was able to take proper pictures but missed good shots of Scarlet Minivet, Himalayan Bulbul, Blue-throated Barbet, Eurasian Griffon and other birds which I will defiantly make sure to get the next time I get a chance to see them.

-Thank you all my viewers for following this blog in 2016 and making me motivated to push more contents.
-2017 will defiantly be a crazy year for me with travelling so stay tuned for more contents.
+Thank you all my viewers for following this blog in 2016 and making me motivated to push more content.
+2017 will defiantly be a crazy year for me with traveling so stay tuned for more content.
 Thank you.

 Ajay Narsingh Rana